Rabbit Snail (Tylomelania gemmifera)

 Rabbit Snails can differ in appearance; they have a cone-shaped shell that ranges from delicate porcelain-like to heavily sculptured surfaces.
-Their main body will be bright orange or yellow, distinguished with a dark shell depending on the type.
-In addition, the shell can have various black or brown colours, it may feature some dots, lines or textures too, for an elegant look.
+Their main body will be brilliant orange or yellow, distinguished with a dark shell depending on the type.
+In addition, the shell can have various black or brown colours; it may exhibit some dots, lines or textures too to form an overall elegant appearance.

 Rabbit SnailsRabbit Snails, Gold Rabbit Snails, Red Rabbit Snails, Orange Rabbit Snails and Dark Chocolate Rabbit Snails.